laravel-liberu/documentation/docs/guide/usage.md

 the [localisation](https://github.com/laravel-liberu/Localisation) package.

 ## Icons
-We want to keep the compiled size down throughout the Enso ecosystem so icons are imported selectively.
+We want to keep the compiled size down throughout the Liberu ecosystem so icons are imported selectively.

 What this means for you is that the necessary icons should be imported inside your components/pages.
 If you want to import FA icons globally (not recommended) the place to include them is: